Mendon, MA. – August 14, 1931

 Mendon, Massachusetts – August 14, 1931

-On August 14, 1931, two 23-year-old women arrived at the Mendon Airport to take a plane ride.
+On August 14, 1931, two 23-year-old women arrived at the Mendon Airport to take their first airplane ride.
 They were friends with the airport’s chief pilot who’d offered to take them on a sight seeing flight.

 The aircraft they would be flying in was a new bi-plane.